 If your family dentist has ever caused you to scratch your head by referring you to another professional such as an orthodontist or oral surgeon, you are not alone.
 The truth is, many people do not realize there are several different types of dental specializations.
 Depending on which procedure you need, you may have to visit someone other than the regular dentist who provides your annual cleanings.
+It’s very rare to find a dental clinic that can offer you a range of specialized services.
+However, if you need a recommendation, you can care for your smile with the help of Dentist in Ballwin.
 Without further ado, here are seven types of professions in the world of dentistry.

 1. General Dentists